Cibersino/tot/docs/issues/issue_174.md

 These are the items already strong enough to prove a real active contract or behavior conflict without external assumptions:

-1. overloaded `ocr_activation_required`
-2. credentials validation versus runtime redirect-URI selection
+1. credentials validation versus runtime redirect-URI selection

 The duplicate gate path is still important, but it is included as a maintenance-risk issue rather than a proven active conflict.

-Resolved item:
+Resolved items:

 1. refresh-only token contract drift
+2. overloaded `ocr_activation_required`